 • Buffeted in Washington, Volodymyr Zelenskyy gets boost back home

-This article is written with the assistance of generative artificial intelligence based solely on Washington Times original reporting and wire services.
-For more information, please read our AI policy or contact Ann Wog, Managing Editor for Digital, at awog@washingtontimes.com
+This article was constructed with the assistance of artificial intelligence and published by a member of The Washington Times' AI News Desk team.
+The contents of this report are based solely on The Washington Times' original reporting, wire services, and/or other sources cited within the report.
+For more information, please read our AI policy or contact Steve Fink, Director of Artificial Intelligence, at sfink@washingtontimes.com

 The Washington Times AI Ethics Newsroom Committee can be reached at aispotlight@washingtontimes.com.